apple/turicreate/userguide/supervised-learning/knn_classifier.md

 ```

 46% accuracy seems low, but remember that we are in a multi-class
-classiciation setting.
+classification setting.
 The most common class (4 stars) only occurs in
 34.8% of the test data, so our model has indeed learned something.
 The
 confusion matrix produced by the `evaluate` method can help us to better
 understand the model performance.
 In this case we see that 83.9% of our